 Many of your social media followers are your most loyal fans.
 They want to hear from you and know everything that’s happening in your business.
 So, get them to subscribe to your emails so you can spread the word!
 Just keep in mind that you should give your social media followers a reason to subscribe.
 Let them know that your communication will include news about new products, and especially, deals.
 Most people are looking to receive email communication for deals and discounts.

 70% of subscribers open marketing emails in search of a discount or a special deal, according to eConsultancy.

 Create posts on Facebook and Twitter with links to subscribe to your email list and pin them to the top of your feed, offering incentives for customers to subscribe.

 You can give your followers a coupon or discount for subscribing.
 For example, “Sign up for our emails and get 10% off your next purchase!”

 On Instagram, you can use your Story to remind your followers that they should sign up to hear news and receive promotions from you.
 A good caption for a post like this would be, “Sign up for our email newsletter for our best deals and steals.
 Link in bio!”
-(Just make sure you’ve changed the link in your Instagram bio to your email sign up link!)
+(Just make sure you’re using GoDaddy’s link in bio tool to include your email sign up and other social profile!)

 One post is not enough, though.
 Think about posting a monthly reminder on Facebook, Twitter and Instagram.
 Get your followers excited about receiving your newsletter and/or email campaigns.